-- · Aircraft €200 per hour for our Cessna 172 The Instructor cost is included - · Ground School €200 for about 40 Hrs of Instructor Workshops & mock exams - Club Membership €400 per year. - Materials/Equipment: Initially you will need a log book to start logging flight time.
-As you progress, you will need text books and/or CD's, flight computer, protractor, ruler, kneeboard, aeronautical chart, etc. Many student pilots will also purchase a headset. - Licence, Medical & Exam Fees are regulated by the IAA.
-Click HERE for current fees
+- Aircraft: €200/Hr. for the Cessna 152 €225/Hr. for the Cessna 172.
+The Instructor cost is included. - Ground School €200 for about 40 Hrs of Instructor Workshops & mock exams - Club Membership €400 per year. - Materials/Equipment: Initially you will need a log book to start logging flight time.
+As you progress, you will need text books and/or CD's, flight computer, protractor, ruler, kneeboard, aeronautical chart, etc. Many student pilots will also purchase a headset. - Licence Issue & Exam Fees are regulated by the IAA. - Medical Fees are agreed with the examining AME.